When you enter the store looking for new luggage, the first thing that you'll be asked is: do you want hardside or softside luggage?

 Another huge plus for softside luggage is the availability of external pockets.
 You can store things that will come in handy like jackets and toiletries by easily stuffing them in the bag if you don't need them for carry-on.
 It's also easier to dump things you only remembered to bring at the last minute.

-For hardside luggage, you have no choice but to lay the bag down, open the main compartment and all (often) for just for one item.
+For hardside luggage, you normally have no choice but to lay the bag down, open the main compartment just for that one forgotten item.

-Some hardside luggage have internal pockets, but it's not very common.
+Some hardside luggage has internal pockets, but it’s not very common.

 Softside luggage would usually feature both external and internal pockets.
 It's easier for you to separate small from large items and find what you need quickly.